 •Jeff Musial, from Nickel City Reptiles & Exotics, with presentations on reptiles, mammals and birds from around the world.

-•Also in attendance: the Buffalo Zoomobile, Aquarium of Niagara, Hawk Creek Wildlife Center, Niagara County SPCA wildlife division, state Department of Environmental Conservation, and state Parks Interpretive Center.
+•Also in attendance: the Buffalo Zoomobile, Aquarium of Niagara, Hawk Creek Wildlife Center, Niagara County SPCA wildlife division, state Department of Environmental Conservation, and New York State Office of Parks, Recreation and Historic Preservation Interpretive Center.

 Does your dog, cat, bird or other small house pet dance, sing or display an unusual or funny talent?
 If so, sign up for the "Most Talented Pet" contest.
 Winners will be selected both days.
 For contest rules, or to obtain an entry form, call 716-286-6652 or email [email protected].